GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 ### Our investment strategy

 Each year, we identify investment areas to help steer our investments pipeline.
-These are often areas where we either have an established record of success, or towards a new area of exploration we want to pursue.
+These are often areas where we either have an established record of success, or move us toward a new area of exploration we want to pursue.
 We call these investment themes, and in FY23 our investment themes were <span class="text-italic">Digital Foundations</span> and <span class="text-italic">Equity in Delivery</span>.

 With the <span class="text-italic">Digital Foundations</span> theme, we wanted to fund investments for digital innovations to support the country's massive new investments in physical infrastructure. <span class="text-italic">Equity in Delivery</span> investments cover topics of justice, access, and using tech to help those most in need. <span class="text-italic">Equity</span> is an investment theme we return to again and again, and where we've found success.
 We expect to double-down on this portfolio of investments again in FY24.

 Sometimes an idea reflects <em>both</em> of our investment themes.
 A good example of this is an idea we received called <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://github.com/orgs/GSA-TTS/projects/38/views/1?pane=issue&itemId=61591228">"De-Biasing Public Infrastructure Investments</a>."
 The observation of this investment is that government investments in public infrastructure do not always take into account possible negative effects that these investments can have on local populations, and in particular, vulnerable communities.
 For example, a city might build a much-needed highway, but in a way that divides a lower-income neighborhood and displaces residents.

 The Idea Author's hypothesis was that 10x could deliver value by researching and, if necessary, delivering a new digital capability that ensures underrepresented populations have the opportunity and platform to provide input into the planning and prioritization of new infrastructure investments.
-We felt the impact we would deliver in the event that the problem was both significant and technically-solvable was worth the investment of Phase One resources.
+We felt the impact we would deliver in the event that the problem was both significant and technically-solvable was worth the investment of Phase 1 resources.

-In our Phase One research, we learned that the problem is real and not everyone has equitable access to new infrastructure, or a strong voice in naming infrastructure priorities.
+In our Phase 1 research, we learned that the problem is real and not everyone has equitable access to new infrastructure, or a strong voice in naming infrastructure priorities.
 We also learned this is not an unknown problem and there are many resources and efforts at the federal and local levels to address this issue.
 For example, recent Executive Orders and the Bipartisan Infrastructure Law (BIL) instruct federal agencies to emphasize equity across all investments.

-Even though this area has significant potential, we ultimately elected not to proceed with Phase Two of this investment due to the risk of duplicating existing and promising efforts.
-Based on our Phase One Investigation into the idea, we do not see a slam-dunk path for 10x to add value in the space of infrastructure equity.
-If 10x were to revisit this investment in the future, the Phase One team suggests focusing on specific case studies and examining how investments impact specific underprivileged groups, rather than looking for meta-solutions.
+Even though this area has significant potential, we ultimately elected not to proceed with Phase 2 of this investment due to the risk of duplicating existing and promising efforts.
+Based on our Phase 1 investigation into the idea, we did not see a slam-dunk path for 10x to add value in the space of infrastructure equity.
+If 10x were to revisit this investment in the future, the Phase 1 team suggests focusing on specific case studies and examining how investments impact specific underprivileged groups, rather than looking for meta-solutions.

 <aside class="overview-text" role="note">
     <div class="contentRow">